 Donations or gifts for the advancement of religion are presumed to be of public benefit, unless it is proven otherwise.
 However, a donation or gift is not covered by advancement of religion if it benefits an organisation or cult:

-- That uses oppressive psychological manipulation on its followers or to get new followers
+- That uses oppressive psychological manipulation

 - Whose main objective is to make a profit